 9:373 If a man rents a runaway slave, is he not liable for him?
 Yes.
 Then why does original owner get the rent-wages if the one renting him is the one damin.
 Because the wage was paid to the slave, so I don’t take the wealth from him but I return him to the owner, by istiḥsān abandoning qiyas.
 And similarly if slave hasn’t been paid yet, we still take slave and then pay the owner the wages.
 And also if paid in food stuffs, it gets paid to owner and he can eat it by istiḥsān.

+9:379 man finds brother’s slave, or other relatives, by qiyas theyre all the same, but abandon qiyas and istiḥsān, that if man finds son’s slave and son is in his care, then he doesn’t get the ransom.
+Nor his wife’s slave.
+Nor his father’s slave if he’s in father’s care.
+Though if he’s not in father’s care he gets it.

 9:413 Rental contract where if I take it all the way to Egypt its 100, but to ramla is 70, and somewhere else 50.
 Invalid fasid, but if he goes to Egypt then we say by istiḥsān its good.

 9:416 If man rents a wet nurse hc can in contract say rent you for this much to nurse child plus I’ll feed you, otherwise the plus I’ll feed you must be incorporated into wage.
 Wet nurse ruling